AI Survey 2026 · L4WB Group

 We grow alongside AI, not dependent on it

 Over-reliance is the co-equal top concern in the survey.
 The policy names this risk explicitly.
-Good judgement is not replaced by a prompt, and professional skill development remains essential alongside AI adoption.
+Good judgement is not replaced by a prompt, and professional skill development still matters as AI becomes part of how we work.